ramonberrutti/diy-service-mesh/README.md

 User-Agent: Go-http-client/1.1
 ```

-## Implementing the proxy that will intercept the HTTP/1.1 requests and responses.
+## Implementing the proxy to intercept the HTTP/1.1 requests and responses.

 ### Why need a proxy?

-The proxy is going to intercept all of the inbound and outbound traffic of the services. (except explicitly ignored)
+The proxy will intercept all of the inbound and outbound traffic of the services. (except explicitly ignored)
-Linkerd has a Rust based proxy called `linkerd2-proxy` and Istio has a C++ based proxy called `Envoy`,
+Linkerd has a Rust based proxy called `linkerd2-proxy`, and Istio has a C++ based proxy called `Envoy`,
 which is a very powerful proxy with a lot of features.

-Our proxy is going to be very simple and will be similar to `linkerd2-proxy`.
+The proxy code is going to be very simple and will be similar to `linkerd2-proxy` functionalities.

-For now, the proxy is going to listen on two ports, one for the inbound traffic and another for the outbound traffic.
+For now, the proxy will listen on two ports: one for inbound traffic and another for outbound traffic.

-- 4000 for the inbound traffic.
+- **4000** for the inbound traffic.
-- 5000 for the outbound traffic.
+- **5000** for the outbound traffic.

-This is a basic implementation of the proxy, intercepting http requests and responses.
+This is a basic proxy implementation that intercepts HTTP requests and HTTP responses.

 ```go
 func main() {